 Ditto for the beef pho, which comes with a big ol’ bone.

 Sacro, Buenos Aires

 What’s the buzz: It’s a vegan restaurant, which makes it a bold opening in Argentina’s meat-loving capital.
-Its menu was designed by LA-based chef Matthew Kenney, a vegan celebrity chef, and has plenty of Asian flavours.
+Its menu has plenty of Asian flavours, and LA-based chef Matthew Kenney, a vegan celebrity chef, was involved in "pre-opening consulting," according to the Sacro team.

 Spotlighted dish: Too many to just name one!
 Roast carrot, sauerkraut and mustard bao (pictured above); Thai wraps with almond paté and tamarind salsa; sweet potato noodles with carrot, ginger and togarashi (chilli pepper) sauce.